radien-org/radien-ce/keycloak/local/README.md

 <p>The examples provided are exporting the realms master and radien from an container named "rkc"</p>
 <li>it executes the script standalone inside the container named rkc</li>
 <li>After "Admin console listening on" you need to end each command with a Ctrl+C to free the terminal</li>
-<pre><code>docker exec -d -it rkc /opt/jboss/keycloak/bin/standalone.sh -Djboss.socket.binding.port-offset=100 -Dkeycloak.migration.action=export -Dkeycloak.migration.provider=singleFile -Dkeycloak.migration.realmName=master -Dkeycloak.migration.usersExportStrategy=REALM_FILE -Dkeycloak.migration.file=/tmp/master.json</code></pre>
-<pre><code>docker exec -d -it rkc /opt/jboss/keycloak/bin/standalone.sh -Djboss.socket.binding.port-offset=100 -Dkeycloak.migration.action=export -Dkeycloak.migration.provider=singleFile -Dkeycloak.migration.realmName=radien -Dkeycloak.migration.usersExportStrategy=REALM_FILE -Dkeycloak.migration.file=/tmp/radien.json</code></pre>
+<pre><code>docker exec -d -it rkc /opt/jboss/keycloak/bin/standalone.sh -Djboss.socket.binding.port-offset=100 -Dkeycloak.migration.action=export -Dkeycloak.migration.provider=singleFile -Dkeycloak.migration.usersExportStrategy=SAME_FILE -Dkeycloak.migration.file=/tmp/keycloak.json</code></pre>

 # Deploy Keycloak custom themes
 Refer the file in the microservice rd-ms-keycloak-themes/README.md